vpapenko/ColorPicker/README.md

 # TestApp
-TestApp provides a basic example of how to use color pickers.
+TestApp provides a basic examples of how to use color pickers.

 <img src="https://github.com/vpapenko/ColorPicker/blob/dev/Assets/TestApp.png" width="300">

 # How to use
-Add this package both to Xamarin and platform-specific projects.
+Add this package both to Xamarin Forms and platform-specific projects.

 Add color picker as any other Xamarin Forms control.